klahrich/chiefhustler/content/posts/dwac.md

 Who's the idiot now?

+How does one purify his heart from envy?
+Is it possible to build walls so that it doesn't enter in the first place?
+Or should we instead have a high-tech mega vacuum cleaner that we can use at will once the beast is inside?
+Or maybe we can just sit down, stop everything we're doing, and try to have a conversation with it.
+I don't know.
+I might try this.

 When something like this happens, when I make a mistake of omission and miss such a huge opportunity that was in my radar, I go on an emotional twister.
 It affects me, and it can last several days.

 It's a very dangerous spot for me, as it pushes me to be 10x more reckless than usual, because I feel that I was so close to massive gains.
 I can't let it go.
 I've made big mistakes in the past when I was in this state, following a similar missed opportunity (namely $GME).

 Charlie Munger has said some stuff on envy, now would probably a good time for me to revisit that.
 I wish this stuff just didn't get to me, but I can't control it.
 It pisses me off.

-Talking about Munger, I guess if I pretend to be a follower of his and of the value investing mindset, I shouldn't feel entitled to gains I could have made from weird set-ups like $DWAC.
+Talking about Munger, I guess if I pretend to be a follower of his and of the value investing philosophy, I shouldn't feel entitled to gains I could have made from weird set-ups like $DWAC.
 But look at this guy:

 {{<twitter 1451639149161635840>}}